simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *January 10th*

 How is our consciousness enriched by sitting in Khotan?
 It becomes clear that a life such as that in Khotan should not exist.
-Imagine the lives of one hundred thousand people plunged into complete darkness, divested of all light.
+Imagine the lives of 100,000 people plunged into complete darkness, divested of all light.
 Out of darkness are being born disease, vice, lies, treachery and ignorance.
 The people have retained only their small trade, achieved by cheating and treachery.
 The understanding of quality in the products has died out.
 The understanding about celerity in work has perished.
 The understanding of the victory of labor is demolished.
 Submersion in the slush of bazaars and a mutual strangulation goes on.
 Thus it cannot continue!

 - - - - -